Extratropical Highlights –May 2018

 1. Northern Hemisphere

-featured above-average heights across the subtropical North Pacific Ocean, the
+featured above-average heights across the United States, the central North

 The main land-surface temperature signals

 during May included above-average temperatures across most of North America, eastern Europe, Scandinavia, and eastern China, and below-average